nils2504/Haufe-Lexware.github.io/_posts/2017-06-30-using-fluentd-with-multiple-log-targets.md

 ---

 ### Starting point

-This blog post decribes how we are using and configuring [FluentD](http://www.fluentd.org/) to log to multiple target.
+This blog post decribes how we are using and configuring [FluentD](http://www.fluentd.org/) to log to multiple targets.
-Log sources are the Haufe Wicked API Management itself and several services running behind the APIM gateway.
+Log sources are the [Haufe Wicked API Management](http://wicked.haufe.io/) itself and several services running behind the APIM gateway.
-The whole stuff is hosted on Azure Public and we use [GoCD](https://www.gocd.org/) and Powershell and Bash scripts for automated deployment.
+The whole stuff is hosted on Azure Public and we use [GoCD](https://www.gocd.org/), Powershell and Bash scripts for automated deployment.
-Wicked and FluentD are deployed as docker images on an Ubuntu Server V16.04 based virtual machine.
+Wicked and FluentD are deployed as docker containers on an Ubuntu Server V16.04 based virtual machine.

 ### Log targets

 The resulting FluentD image supports these targets:

 * [Graylog](https://www.graylog.org/)
 * [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-overview) and [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/)
 * Stdout

 ### FluentD Images

 #### Initial FluentD image

+> Company policies at Haufe require *non-official* Docker images to be build (and pulled) from internal systems (build pipeline and repository).
+As a consequence, the *initial fluentd* image is "our own" copy of https://github.com/fluent/fluentd-docker-image

 Default configurations are to:

 * listen port `24224` for Fluentd forward protocol
 * store logs with tag docker.** into /fluentd/log/docker.*.log (and symlink docker.log)
-* store all other logs into /fluentd/log/data.*.log (and symlink data.log) This image uses Alpine Linux.
+* store all other logs into /fluentd/log/data.*.log (and symlink data.log)

+This image uses Alpine Linux.

 Dockerfile:

 ```
 FROM alpine:3.4
 MAINTAINER Thomas Schuering <thomas.schuering@haufe-lexware.com>